 Company-Level Only, No Individual Identification: Lead Forensics tells you that someone from Acme Corp visited your pricing page.
 It cannot tell you who.
 The platform offers appended contact information for decision-makers based on job titles, but this is not identification of the actual visitor.

-Opaque Pricing with Rigid Contracts: Traffic-based pricing sounds fair, but without published rates, prospects can't budget or compare before talking to sales.
-The annual-only commitment, combined with 90 days' written cancellation notice and automatic 10% annual increases, creates a long-term obligation that's hard to evaluate upfront.
+Opaque Pricing with Rigid Contracts: Traffic-based pricing sounds fair, but without published rates, prospects cannot budget or compare before talking to sales.
+The annual-only commitment, combined with 90 days' written cancellation notice and automatic 10% annual increases, creates a long-term obligation that is hard to evaluate upfront.

 No Outbound Prospecting Database: Lead Forensics is reactive.
-It identifies companies that come to you but offers no database for finding companies that haven't visited.
+It identifies companies that come to you but offers no database for finding companies that have not visited.
 Sales teams running outbound campaigns need a separate contact intelligence tool, adding cost and complexity.

 No AI-Powered Prioritization or Scoring: The platform lacks AI-driven lead scoring, predictive analytics, or automated prioritization based on buying patterns.
 Sales teams must manually assess which visitors deserve attention, without pattern recognition across thousands of similar deals.

 These limits follow naturally from building a tool focused on one job: identifying website visitors by IP address.
-But for teams whose go-to-market strategy extends beyond waiting for prospects to arrive, they leave clear gaps.
+For teams whose go-to-market strategy extends beyond waiting for prospects to arrive, they leave clear gaps.
+For a full comparison of tools that address these gaps, see our Lead Forensics alternatives guide.

 Top Lead Forensics Alternative: ZoomInfo